 For more information, contact: Public Shoot Day Chair

 A note from the Shoot Chair:

 On Public Shoot Day we pride ourselves on safety and accommodating shooters at various levels of familiarization with firearms.
-We have enough Safety Officers on hand to allow optimum safety as well as help out those new to shooting.
-It is possible to have an NRA approved Safety officer help you with your shooting enabling you to feel more comfortable operating your firearm and being safe with it, so feel free to ask for help.
-It is recommended that you arrive just before the hour as on the hour we have we cease fire.
-The cease-fires are coordinated with the trap shooters so as we approach the hour I keep my eye on the trap shooting so I may call the cease-fire right after they have finished their round of trap.
-If you arrive just after the hour, you may have to wait almost an hour for the next cease fire.
+We try to have enough Range Safety Officers (RSO) on hand to allow optimum safety as well as help out those new to shooting.
+If possible, we are happy to have an NRA approved Range Safety Officer or Instructor help you with your shooting.
+Feel free to ask for help.
+It is recommended that you arrive before the hour as on the hour there is a Line Break.
+The Line Breaks are coordinated with the trap shooters at the top of the hour.
+If you arrive just after the hour, you may have to wait almost an hour for the next Line Break.

-If you plan on coming early, please come early enough to do paperwork and have targets out by 9:00.
-It is not fair to keep those ready at 9:00 from shooting at 9:00 for the people who flow in between 9:00 and 10:00.
+If you plan on coming early, please come early enough to complete or turn in the paperwork and have targets out by 9:00.
+It is not fair to keep those ready at 9:00 from shooting on time. for the people who flow in between 9:00 and 10:00.
 We start shooting at 9:00 and the next cease-fire is around 10:00.
 We have 20 benches available for shooting on our covered firing line

 Things you should bring: